-Fan Dong is a Senior Software Engineer at Indoc Research since 2016.
+Fan Dong is a Vice President of Systems Development at Indoc Research since 2016.
 Fan is working to build an informatics platform that aims to bring health care data from a variety of sources and design system architecture that orchestrates a large collection of Software services to manage the data life cycle.
 Before joining Indoc Research, Fan’s main responsibilities at Baycrest Hospital were to develop a pipeline framework that facilities the Neuroimaging data processing and maintain a cloud infrastructure to support the data collection and analysis.
 Beside coding and reading how to write the beautiful code, he enjoys swimming and playing table tennis.

 Sue holds a BSc(Hons) in Life Sciences from Queen’s University and MSc in Clinical Pharmacology from the University of Toronto.
 While not wrangling data, Sue enjoys spending time sailing, canoeing and kayaking the waters of Ontario, repairing sails and outdoor gear, and relaxing with family and two devon rex cats.